daniellochner/creature-creator-sdk/README.md

    - **Dark Area**: Drag-and-drop the dark area prefab into the scene to ensure creatures use bioluminescent parts in certain areas.

 # ☁️ Uploading Mods to the Workshop
 Fantastic!
-You should now have a custom body part, pattern or map that has been tested, and is ready to uplod to the Steam workshop!
+You should now have a custom body part, pattern or map that has been tested, and is ready to upload to the Steam workshop!
 1. Before you can upload, you'll need to make sure that all the required modules are installed via Unity Hub for the different platforms, including:
    - Windows Build Support (Mono)
    - Mac Build Support (IL2CPP)